 Since December 2009, I have been working my way forward in my new CD purchases from the music of the Ancient Greeks to the present day.
 Now in fall 2015, I have finally reached my last group of composers—those I have placed under the broad heading of CONTEMPORARY VOICES.
 Contemporary music as I define it is any music which is no more than twenty-five years old; it is also best that its composer still be alive, although we have lost several of our major composers over the last ten years or so.
 The year 1975 is also a major dividing line, although now forty years in the past: 1975 is approximately the birth of POST-MODERNISM when the Modernist drive to “make it new,” as the poet Ezra Pound had suggested earlier in the twentieth-century, finally seemed to evaporate or seem in vain to many composers.
 Indeed, this was also the decade in which Igor Stravinsky, Dmitri Shostakovich, and Benjamin Britten all died and which Aaron Copland retired.
 These four have been called the last universally-known composers, and since that time rock and American popular music have usurped the prestige of classical music with the public and posed their own aesthetic challenges to its composers.
-In effect, many composers have either retreated into academia or chosen to mirror aspects of popular music in their own idioms.
+In effect, many composers have either retreated into academia, survived on state funding (a much easier proposition in Europe than in the United States), or chosen to integrate aspects of popular music into their own idioms.
 Popular music has undergone its own split since the 1970s: while the mainstream has become utterly commercialized, other popular musicians have attained an artistry of their own.

 There are several components to my Contemporary Voices unit, some of which I have explored already and others that I will explore in the coming months.
 In November and December, my new listening has focused on a group of composers I consider part of a NEW SYMPHONIC SCHOOL.
 These contemporary composers are all interested in a restoration of extended form, traditionally symphonic or otherwise.
 While many employ the same Modern devices as their avant-garde counterparts, it is this interest in form that sets them apart.
 Most have produced major symphonies and concerti as a result, but this is not a requirement.
 Previously, music scholars have thrown around such varied terms as “Neo-Romanticism,” “Neo-Expressionism,” or even “Holy Minimalism” to describe certain of these composers, but I believe my term is more to-the-point and depends less on some previous movement for its own definition.
 “Symphonic” does not mean “orchestral” in this context, but instead refers to the long-form, developmental procedures first established in the eighteenth century.

 Most of the composers who have taken a new interest in form without compromising a Modernist vocabulary have been Europeans, and there are strong representatives in the former Soviet states, the Nordic countries, and Poland as well as Western Europe.
 For the composers connected to the Soviet Union, Dmitri Shostakovich provided a strong symphonic example whereas Jean Sibelius provided that example for Nordic composers.
 Composers with Soviet ties include Arvo Pärt, Alfred Schnittke, Sofia Gubaidulina, and Valentin Silvestrov.
 Meanwhile, Nordic composers of this New Symphonic School include Finns Einojuhani Rautavaara, Kalevi Aho, and (possibly) Kaija Saariaho plus Danish composer Per Nørgård.
 The Polish composer Krzysztof Penderecki seems to have turned to symphonic forms due to his interest in dramatic contrast, although the strong ties Penderecki and his countryman Henryk Górecki had with Polish Pope John Paul II, their Catholic faiths, and the tradition of Polish Catholic music might have also been converting factors in their music.
 New Symphonic composers based in Western Europe where the tenets of Darmstadt had once reigned supreme include Wolfgang Rihm, Hans Werner Henze, György Ligeti, and Peter Maxwell Davies; the last three are all converts since their earlier music was also caught up in Darmstadt ideals.
+In the United States, composers like George Rochberg, David Diamond, Aaron Jay Kernis, and Joan Tower perhaps come closest to this New Symphonic School model.
 Below I have listed several highlights of my recent listening, although I have premiered plenty more music by these composers and others of the New Symphonic School in the past two months.
 Enjoy!

 ARVO PÄRT (*1935): SYMPHONY NO. 4 ‘LOS ANGELES’ (2008).
 This is a very different work from the early symphonies, all of which Pärt had written from 1964 to 1971.
 Almost forty years later, a much mellowed Pärt returned to write his Fourth Symphony in 2008 thanks to a commission from the Los Angeles Philharmonic Orchestra and their conductor Esa-Pekka Salonen.
 Currently, it is my impression that there are two different processes in motion throughout this symphony: a slow, ebbing melody carried mostly by the strings, and a short rhythmic idea carried mostly by percussion with the help of pizzicati.
 The motives are not in conflict, although they interact and can actually occur simultaneously.